xirf/latex_math_evaluator/doc/academic_latex.md

 # Academic LaTeX Support

-This library supports common LaTeX notation found in academic papers, textbooks, and lecture notes, making it easy to copy-paste mathematical expressions directly.
+This library supports common LaTeX notation found in academic papers, textbooks, and lecture notes, allowing copy-paste of mathematical expressions from these sources.

 ## Delimiter Sizing Commands